ILBPM0315-2022/flight-repository/README.md

 # flight-repository

-A sample homework is storing data on flights.
+A sample homework storing data on flights.